Less Than Jake: Side projects

-Buddy is involved in a side band called PB&J, in which he provides the bass, vocals and occasional trombone, as well as the band Black Ice that he plays all instruments for.
-Buddy is one half of Coffee Project along with Jake Crown, who released a self-titled album on the aforementioned Paper + Plastick label.
+Buddy Schaub is involved in a side band called PB&J, in which he provides the bass, vocals and occasional trombone, as well as the band Black Ice that he plays all instruments for.
+Schaub is one half of Coffee Project along with Jake Crown, who released a self-titled album on the aforementioned Paper + Plastick label.
 Together they decided that "a couple of acoustic guitars and a trombone was all they really needed".

-Chris has been recording his own solo music while not working with Less Than Jake.
+DeMakes has been recording his own solo music while not working with Less Than Jake.
 He is a guest vocalist on the 2010 album The Seven Degrees Of Stephen Egerton by Descendents guitarist Stephen Egerton.
 He performed on the Ska Goes Solo Tour with JT Turret of The Arrogant Sons of Bitches and Ryan Eldred of Catch 22 in 2014.
 He released the song "Up" on the Ska Goes Solo split 7-inch prior to the tour.

-Chris also is the host of his own podcast called Chris DeMakes a Podcast.
+DeMakes also is the host of his own podcast called Chris DeMakes a Podcast.
 Every week, he and a guest from the world of music discuss the subject of songwriting.